augustovictor/kotlin-microservices-lab/README.md

 ps: The client should specify in the header the attribute `Accept-Language` and a value.
 Eg.: pt, en.

+## HATEOAS (Hypermedia As The Engine Of Application State)
+Describes what can be done with resources;

 ## Api documentation

 Add two dependencies:
 - `springfox.swagger2` -> `http://localhost:9000/v2/api-docs`
 - `springfox.swagger-ui` -> `http://localhost:9000/swagger-ui.html`